liberapay/liberapay.com/README.md

     $ make test

-To invoke nosetests directly you need to set DATABASE_URL in its environment, like so:
+To invoke nosetests directly you should use the `swaddle` utility that comes with Aspen.
+First `make tests/env`, and then:

+    [gittip] $ cd tests/
-    [gittip] $ DATABASE_URL=postgres://gittip@localhost/gittip nosetests
+    [gittip] $ swaddle env ../env/bin/nosetests

 See Also